 Kent Healy: My creativity is usually the result of occasional inspiration or frustration, with the latter being most common.
 Many things I write about come as a result of recognizing flaws or inefficiencies in myself or the world around me.
 Being solution oriented, I then get inspired to address the issue.
 Challenges in being creative come as a result of one of the following things for me:

 1) Too exhausted.
 Not resting enough.
 Overcommitting, etc.

-2) Too many unrealistic expectations leading to an attempt perfection, which of course it completely stifling.
+2) Too many unrealistic expectations leading to attempt perfection, which of course it completely stifling.
 Frustratingly, this is not always something that is easy to recognize while it's happening.

 3) Unhappiness.
 Sometimes I find myself neck deep in commitments that are not a source of inspiration and feel more like obligations.
 I am getting better at avoiding these, but like anything, it's a learning process.
 And I should note that unhappiness is different to frustration.
 Whenever I get "stuck" it's usually because I am burned out due to over-committing and not resting.
 So, as a result, the solution for me is to avoid new commitments and clear my plate — often while also trying to fit some restorative activities into the mix (exercise, surfing, art, meditation, time with friends, etc.).
 All of this is much easier said than done, of course, but recognizing the problem is an important start.

 Question 3.
 How would your schedule look like, if tomorrow you had 100% of focus + 100% of energy + 100% of time (24 hours).
 Basically, what would you do on a perfect day?